branbick/init-from-input-file/README.md

    - `She said, 'Hey, Bob!'` is an acceptable value, whereas `She said, "Hey, Bob!"` is not

 ## Supported variable types
-The following  table lists the supported `kVarType` arguments that can be passed to `initFromInputFile` and variable type corresponding to each:
+The following  table lists the supported `kVarType` arguments that can be passed to `initFromInputFile` and the variable type corresponding to each:

 | Argument | Type |
 | ------ | ---- |